henryjgithub/henryjgithub.github.io/_posts/2024-06-03-heritability.md

 - In [Case 3], it is the opposite of [Case 2].
 We have no environmental variance.
 An example of this would be if every baby(in this case they differ genetically) is given the same environment.
 Meaning they get the same meals they get the same nutrition, exercise, they do everything the same (very scary I know).
 All of their phenotype differences are then influenced by their genetics.
 So let us say we had control like we said above.
 And then we measured their heights.
 The difference then must be their genetics.
 Since we controlled for environment perfectly.
 - In [Case 4], there is a balance of genetic variance and environmental variance.
 We say that 50% of variation is due to genetics.
 So if we chose weight as the phenotype 50% of the variation is due to genetics and the other 50% is due to environment.
 - Note in [Case 1], everyone must be a clone (no genetic variation) and everyone must be controlled environmentally.
+- We can then think of broad-sense heritability as a function of (1) a genetic pool and a (2) type of environment. heritability then measures how much the dispersion of (1) and (2) on a single phenotype is determined by (1).
+  - Examples of (1) can be, your family, family + friends, family + friends + friend of friends, a district, a city, a state, a country, a continent, the world.
+  - Examples of (2) can be, your home, neighborhood, city, state, country, contitnent, the world.
+    - The difference is that each place on average has different cultures, food intake, traditions, etc. So one place may eat more fish than another.
+Or one place may be a walkable city vs. a car city.
+One may have more pollution than another.
+One may have radioactive fallout, etc.

 <hr><p class="collapse-box-p">END</p></div></details>